-- 22. Undeterred, on September 4, 2009, Dr. Cordero mailed an appropriately adapted proposal to 152 deans of, and professors at, schools and departments of journalism and mass communications, including 109 members of The Accrediting Council on Education in Journalism and Mass Communications74.
-Between November 24 and December 11, he sent to all of them an updated version to inquire about the status of the proposal.
-All he received was a few responses that turned the proposal down.
-That was most strange, for it is difficult to figure why journalism professors would not show even a flicker of interest in leads in public records, such as court documents are, that could pan out into a one of a kind scoop: a cover-up from the Supreme Court all the way down to the bankruptcy courts of their use of a bankruptcy fraud scheme to resolve "the most pressing issue facing the Judiciary [namely, how to] increase judicial salaries" through the riskless self-help to huge sums of money: \$325bl. in just personal bankruptcies in FY0977.
-Something was wrong. - 23.
+- fraud scheme of one of their own, Mr. DeLano, a bankruptcy officer at M&T Bank, thus an insider. - 23.
+Between October 2008 and May 2010, Dr. Cordero sent the proposal for the Course and the investigation as well as updates together with inquiries about the proposal status76 to over 1,000 deans and professors of 214 law schools and law centers and institutes around the U.S., including 194 schools approved by the American Bar Association77.
+No positive reply was received, only a few acknowledgments of receipt that declined the proposal.
+It felt as if anything remotely positive was being filtered out. - 24.
+Undeterred, on September 4, 2009, Dr. Cordero mailed an appropriately adapted proposal to 152 deans of, and professors at, schools and departments of journalism and mass communications, including 109 members of The Accrediting Council on Education in Journalism and Mass Communications78.
+Between November 24 and December 11, he sent to all of them an updated version and inquired about the proposal status.79 All he received was a few responses that turned the proposal down.
+That was most strange, for it is difficult to figure why journalism professors would not show even a flicker of interest in leads in public records, such as court documents are, that could pan out into a one of a kind scoop: a cover-up from the Supreme Court all the way down to the bankruptcy courts of their use of a bankruptcy fraud scheme to resolve "the most pressing issue facing the Judiciary [namely, how to] increase judicial salaries"80 through the riskless self-help to huge sums of money: \$325bl. in just personal bankruptcies in FY0981.
+Something was wrong. - 25.
 The relatively few responses that Dr. Cordero received from either law or journalism schools were all negative.
-Some professors informed him that they had forwarded his letter and materials to the chair of the faculty appointments committee, but subsequently no letter from any member of such committee would be received.
+Some professors informed him that they had forwarded his letter and materials to the chair of the faculty appointments committee, but subsequently no letter from any member of such committee was received.
 This was hardly the way procedurally-minded lawyers conduct themselves.
-What was going on here? - 24.
-Nevertheless, Dr. Cordero contacted professors and centers specializing in legal ethics.78 Of all professionals and places, one would have thought that, as opposed to limiting themselves to studying the theory of ethical conduct and the lip service that judges pay to it79, they would rules.pdf.
+What was going on here? - 26.
+Nevertheless, Dr. Cordero contacted professors and centers specializing in legal ethics.
+82 Of all professionals and places, one would have thought that, as opposed to limiting themselves to

-71 http://Judicial-Discipline-Reform.org/Follow_money/docs_denied.pdf
+76 http://Judicial-Discipline-Reform.org/DeLano_course/17Law/DrCordero-LawDeans&Prof.pdf